Over his 25 year career in the graphic arts, Marcus brings a diverse and deeply knowledgeable wealth of experience to his various pursuits.

 Always a serious practitioner since childhood, Marcus worked diligently to teach himself how to draw properly by copying from life, cartoons, comic books, and studying drawing manuals.
 At the age of 13, he began a formal oil painting apprenticeship from esteemed artist Norman D. Roth, with whom he was mentored under until the age of 18.
-During his teen years, Marcus gained his skills in clay sculpture from artist Paul Sherman, while also learning some tricks of the trade from his mother, Pamela, owner of a ceramic business for 17 years.
-After some time studying Fine Arts and Literature at the School of Visual Arts in NYC, Marcus moved on and opened his first business at 19 years old, where he picked up airbrushing full time.
-In between his seasonal schedules, Marcus had a brief work stint at Disney, followed by travels and studies abroad in France, before finally continuing his formal education at Sheridan College of Animation & Film in Toronto.
-After his departure from Canada, Marcus moved back to NYC where he was a T-shirt designer, modeling scout, and animator for television commercials.
-Upon returning to Central New York in his mid-twenties, Marcus dove back into custom painting hot rods and motorcycles with his colleague Jason Baran of JT’s Customs; and running festivals, events, and parties with partner and close friend Al Miller for the next decade, until Al's passing.
-Advertising never escaped his grasp either, as Marcus eventually traded automotive painting for full-time graphic design, filming, and marketing work for a great number of businesses and charitable Non-Profits.
+During his teen years, Marcus gained his skills in clay sculpture from artist Paul Sherman, while also learning some tricks of the trade from his mother Pamela, owner of a ceramic business for 17 years.
+After some time studying Fine Arts and Literature at the School of Visual Arts in NYC, Marcus moved on and opened his first business at 19 years old; where he picked up airbrushing full time.
+In between his seasonal schedules, Marcus had a brief work stint at Disney in 1998, followed by travels and studies abroad in France, before finally continuing his formal education in Animation & Film at Sheridan College in Toronto.
+After his departure from Canada, Marcus moved back to NYC where he was a T-shirt designer and animator for television commercials.
+Upon returning to Central New York in his mid-twenties, Marcus dove back into custom painting high-end hot rods and motorcycles with colleague Jason Baran of JT’s Customs.
+In addition, Marcus ran and promoted events with partner and close friend Al Miller for the next decade, until Al's passing.
+Advertising never escaped his grasp either, as Marcus eventually traded automotive painting for full-time graphic design, filming, and marketing work for a great number of businesses and charitable non-profits, as this work aligned with the event planning business.

 Parallel to his Graphic Arts journey has been one in the Martial Arts.
 Marcus has been a student of Japanese Kobujutsu and Jujitsu since 1991 and has travelled the world in pursuit of his training.
 He frequents Japan, as time allows, and of course has been influenced in his art studies by Japanese history, mythology, woodblock prints, and tattoos.

-Marcus entered the tattoo trade in 2015 and currently owns and operates a popular studio in Syracuse, NY.
+Marcus entered the tattoo trade in 2015, where he owns and operates a popular studio in Syracuse, NY.

 Acala Tattoo & Design - Owner & Artist

-A public, appointment-only tattoo shop that doubles as Marcus' design and post-production studio.
+A public, high-end, appointment-only tattoo shop that includes separate design and production studio space.

 Onmitsu Kage, LLC